 If you’re self-employed or not working, you can still make your own voluntary contributions to KiwiSaver, and the government will still pay you the government contribution.

-The money in your KiwiSaver account is then invested in a fund (which invests in various assets like bank deposits, bonds, and shares), with an aim to grow your money further.
+The money in your KiwiSaver account is then invested in a fund (which invests in various assets like bank deposits, bonds, and shares), with an aim to grow your money.
+These funds are managed by a fund manager (which you can select) like ANZ, Simplicity, or JUNO – not by the Government.

 Tip 1 – Select the right type of KiwiSaver fund